Connect with us

 “I loved everything about being at Coe.”

-In terms of size – not skill – Jackson was a late bloomer.
 Going into his sophomore year at Coe, he grew 4 inches and packed on 40 pounds.

-His senior year, he ran for 1,702 yards and 29 touchdowns.
-He won back-to-back conference MVP awards and led the Kohawks to its first Iowa Conference Championship.
+He won back-to-back conference MVP awards and led the Kohawks to their first Iowa Conference Championship.

 That summer, he had tryouts with four NFL teams: